I haven't seen much action on your website since the 2016 campaign ended, so what are your plans going forward?

 How often is the database updated?

 The 2016 campaign has concluded, but the Trax on the Trail team is still working to build the database.
+If you would like to learn more about our database, please check out the poster we created for the 2016 American Musicological Society Conference.

 How do I find a video footage of the music played at rallies?

 When possible, we try to include a link to a video of the music that we are cataloguing.
 In the case of rallies or speeches, we try to include footage from the actual event.
 When we cannot find such footage, we just include a link to the original song, usually on YouTube.
+Some of the videos that were posted during the election have been taken down, so please be aware that some of the links in our database may be broken.

 How would I search for candidate comments on music?